bijoyamukherjee/sql-data-warehouse-project-011/README.md

 ## Data Architecture

-The data architecture for this project follows Medallian Architecture Bronze, Silver, and Gold layers:
+The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers:
 1. Bronze Layer: Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.
 2. Silver Layer: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 3. Gold Layer: Houses business-ready data model into a star schema required for reporting and analytics.